Danielle Licari

-Danielle Licari is a French singer who was active in the 1960s and 1970s.
+Danielle Licari (born Danielle Cuvillier on 30 November 1936, in Boulogne-sur-Mer) is a French singer who was active in the 1960s and 1970s.
 She's now remembered primarily as the vocalist in Concerto pour une Voix.

 Career

-In 1964, she dubbed the singing in the movie The Umbrellas of Cherbourg for the role of Geneviève Emery, played by Catherine Deneuve.
+In 1964, she dubbed the singing in the movie The Umbrellas of Cherbourg for the role of Geneviève Émery, played by Catherine Deneuve.

 From 1965 to 1967 she sang in the vocal trio Les Fizz with Jackie Castan and Nadine Doukhan, two other ex-Djinns Singers.
-Backed by Jacques Denjean's orchestra, the band released three EP.
+Backed by Jacques Denjean's orchestra, the band released three EPs.

 In 1968, she recorded "Treize jours en France", composed by Francis Lai; she also recorded a second version of "Love Story" dedicated to her by the same composer.

 In 1969, she recorded her greatest hit, "Concerto pour une Voix".
 The album has sold over 15 million copies.

 In 1972, she submitted her song "Au cœur d'une chanson" to compete in the Eurovision contest representing France.
 The French committee selected Betty Mars and her song "Come-Comedie" instead.

 In 1972, she represented France in the "World Popular Song Festival" held in Tokyo, Japan.
 Her song "Une Vie" was a finalist.

 In 1973, she participated as a vocalist to an album considered as a masterpiece of French chanson: the symphonic, dark and epic Il n'y a plus rien (There is nothing anymore) by singer-songwriter Léo Ferré.

 In July 1978, she sang with the Quebec Symphony Orchestra and the choir of St-Dominique Church.
 The piece chosen was a musical drama called Concerto pour Helene, in honour of Helene Boule, the wife of the founder of Quebec City, as part of the city's 370th anniversary celebrations.
 The work was composed by Claude Léveillée.

 In 1982, she voiced Princess Aurora in the French dub of Sleeping Beauty.

 Wyclef Jean sampled "Concerto Pour Une Voix" in his 1997 song "Apocalypse."

 She has sold over 20 million copies of her albums during her career.
 Her songs are found in easy listening CD compilations worldwide.